-You will be expected to produce observational drawings, to experiment with materials and study the work of artists to support your coursework and exam.
+You will be expected to produce observational drawings and photographs, experiment with materials and study the work of other artists to support your coursework and exam.

-Students interested in choosing Fine Art need to show an enthusiasm for the subject, a willingness to experiment with different materials and methods, and have the ability to research and develop ideas in their own time as well as during lessons.
+Students interested in choosing Art and Design need to show an enthusiasm for the subject, a willingness to experiment with different materials and methods, and have the ability to research and develop ideas in their own time as well as during lessons.

-Controlled assessment is 60% of the final grade and includes classwork, homework and school exams.
+The non-examined assessment is 60% of the final grade and includes classwork, homework and school exams.

-The terminal exam is 40% of the final grade which is conducted over a 10 hour period with 5 weeks preparation time.
+The terminal exam is 40% of the final grade which is conducted over a 10 hour period.